 Working with our partner, the League of Korean Americans (LOKA), our fourteen mentors spoke with over 80 participants, ranging from middle school to post-graduate, during four small-group and individual sessions.

-Join CKA Members Philip Yun and Jae Ku and special guest Andrea Lee for a conversation about the pending US response to what intelligence officials believe was a North Korean cyberattack on Sony Pictures; what this means for the future of our relationship with North Korea; how the opening of Cuba provides insights into what this relationship may, or may not look like in the future.
+We talked about what this meant for the future of our relationship with North Korea, and how the opening of Cuba provided insights into what this relationship may, or may not look like in the future.

 event powered by